kosarekn/HDS-Foundations_of_Data_Science/Week_4/Lecture_Notes/Lecture_4_Introduction_2_Bash_Scripting.md

 cp -r source_folder destination_folder
 ```

-You can se the source directory here to, perhaps, the directory for this class that you have on your local machine and you can copy it over to your GitHub directory or some other location.
+You can use this code on your local machine to copy it over the directory for this class to your GitHub directory or some other location.

 6) mv